rothfels/bespin/README.md

 terraform apply
 ```

 The `terraform apply` step will run code to create all the resources required to run your application.
-It will generate a `terraform.tfstate` file which it uses to track and manage the resources it has created. **Don't lose this file, and make sure to check it into your repo with git**.
+It will generate a `terraform.tfstate` file which it uses to track and manage the resources it has created. **Don't lose this file, but also do not check it into your repo with git**.
+You should remove the `teraform` directory and manage it outside of git on your personal machine.
+Only one person in your group needs to do this.

 #### De-provisioning resource